 In the last year or two, photographers have completely revolutionized the way they take and produce pictures.
-Because drones can fly high, photographers are now able to capture unique perspectives and viewpoints of various subjects.
-And since a drone flies with multiple propellers, the stability is good enough to allow for clear images – even from hundreds of feet high.
-Also, the cost of acquiring a drone has now reduced significantly, making is easier for a photographer to take up aerial photography than ever before.
+Because drones can fly high, photographers can now capture unique perspectives and viewpoints of various subjects.
+The stability is good enough to allow for clear images – even from hundreds of feet high.
+Also, the cost of acquiring a drone has now reduced significantly, making it easier for a photographer to take up aerial photography than ever before.

 Photo editing software like Photoshop is essential to a photographer because it enables one to create beautiful images with subtle and sometimes glaring alterations that stretch the bounds of modern photography – regardless of whatever medium it is you take your photographs on.
 Photos that are taken under neutral lighting can be edited in various ways from correcting the color to emphasizing shadows.
 Here are 5 ways you can make adobe photoshop work with your aerial photographs taken by drones:

 Color enhancement is vital in photography because the images taken may not always come out as the photographer envisioned.
 To enhance the color, the photographer has to play between vibrancy and saturation.
 Vibrancy augments the concentration of less saturated colors and works best on aerial portraits.
 On the other hand, saturation amplifies the concentration of all the colors in an image uniformly.

 2. ADD LAYERS OF VIGNETTES.

 Photoshop can be used to vignette your drone images.
 Vignetting refers to a technique that allows you to darken the edges of your frame so that the viewer of the picture is drawn to the brightest and most important part of the picture.
 The technique works best if your subject is located centrally in the photograph.

 3. SHARPENING AND DETAILING.